-The department may also use a portion of this funding to contract for assistance to help loan applicants and potential applicants with rate setting and other similar hurdles related to meeting loan eligibility criteria.
+The Department may also use a portion of this funding to contract for assistance to help potential loan applicants with setting rates or with other similar tasks that may serve as a barrier to meeting loan eligibility criteria.

 It may also use this set-aside for technical assistance to public water systems in the form of Engineering Report Services Grants to community water systems.